 “Ask and you will receive; seek and you will find; knock and the door will be opened to you.”
 (Lk 11:9)

 Being unafraid to ask others for help is an important lesson in humility, and a sure sign that we have not become so arrogant that we live as if we don’t need others.
-Nevertheless, it is difficult for most people in individualistic societies like the United States to ask for help, and those who do are often looked down upon.
+Nevertheless, it is difficult for most people to ask for help, and those who do are often looked down upon.
 Homeless street people may be shown pity and helped, but they are seldom respected as human beings, and it is the rare person who engages them in conversation about their lives.

-The same is true for all of us.
 Being needy is a not a fault or a sin.
 It is the human condition, and St Paul reminds us often to remember that we are the body of Christ.
-In Romans, 1 Corinthians, Colossians and Ephesians, he returns to the image of the body of Christ, and insists that a body is made up of many parts, all of which have dignity.
+In Romans, 1 Corinthians, Colossians and Ephesians, he returns to the image of the body of Christ, and insists that a body is made up of many parts, all of which must work together for the good of all.
 Further, when a part of our body is under stress it is natural for the rest of the body to come to its aid.
-An injury or infection is not perceived by the body as sinful, but sick, and as Jesus reminds us, it is the sick that need a physician.
+An injury or infection is not perceived by the body as sinful, but sick, and as Jesus reminds us, it is the sick who must ask to see a physician.

 Today, don’t be afraid to acknowledge your need and ask for help.

 How do you feel when you have to ask others for help?